oakfr/applied-science-handbook/growing-people/career-ladder.md

-How we define and measure impact
+## How we define and measure impact

-Good Applied Science = Impactful Applied Science: Effort is eventually materialised into an uplift in the Company North Star KPI and related metrics.
+**Good Applied Science = Impactful Applied Science**: Effort is eventually materialised into an uplift in the Company North Star KPI and related metrics.

-Time to Impact matters: for each effort there is a time span until tangible impact is observed.
+**Time to Impact matters**: for each effort there is a time span until tangible impact is observed.
 If impact is not observed there is uncertainty by definition, and the value of the effort should be discounted accordingly.
 We propose the following categories:

-    Impact was measured
+1. Impact was measured

-    E.g.: successful AB test on a proposed improvement, experiment time reduction through ML, rescuing value at risk for a client through an ad-hoc effort
+- E.g.: successful AB test on a proposed improvement, experiment time reduction through ML, rescuing value at risk for a client through an ad-hoc effort

-    Value: the measured impact
+- Value: the measured impact

-    Impact to be measured soon
+2. Impact to be measured soon

-    E.g.: solution improvement in progress, offline results promising, preparing for A/B test
+- E.g.: solution improvement in progress, offline results promising, preparing for A/B test

-    Value: zero yet, just wait for measurement to earn credit
+- Value: zero yet, just wait for measurement to earn credit

-    Impact not measurable soon
+3. Impact not measurable soon

-    E.g.: publish paper at a top conference, became go-to person for ML questions, team spirit behaviour, growth mindset, being autonomous (hence increasing effort capacity of the Applied Science team), etc.
+- E.g.: publish paper at a top conference, became go-to person for ML questions, team spirit behaviour, growth mindset, being autonomous (hence increasing effort capacity of the Applied Science team), etc.

-    Value: the only thing we can do here is align between leads on the relative value of each of those efforts compared to the measured impact and be explicit about it.
+- Value: the only thing we can do here is align between leads on the relative value of each of those efforts compared to the measured impact and be explicit about it.
 This is where we shape the incentives for applied scientists to decide where they want to put their effort.